Timeline 1877-1878

 (AP, 2/19/07)

-1878 Feb 19, Charles F. Daubigny
+1878 Feb 19, Charles Francois

-1878 Feb 21, The first telephone
+1878 Feb 21, The first

 1878 Mar 3, Russia and the

-Ottomans signed the treaty of San Stefano, granting independence to
+Ottomans signed the Treaty of San Stefano, granting independence to

 Serbia.
-With the Treaty of San Stefano (and subsequent negotiations in
+With the Treaty of San Stefano (and subsequent negotiations

-supported rebellions in the Balkans.
-In concluding the Treaty of San
+Russia and Serbia supported rebellions in the Balkans.
+In concluding

-Stefano, the Ottomans released control of Montenegro, Romania and
+the Treaty of San Stefano, the Ottomans released control of

-Serbia, granted autonomy to Bosnia and Herzegovina, and allowed an
+Montenegro, Romania and Serbia, granted autonomy to Bosnia and

-autonomous state of Bulgaria to be placed under Russian control.
+Herzegovina, and allowed an autonomous state of Bulgaria to be

 (HN, 3/3/99)(HNQ, 2/23/01)